PowerFeature/BrowserVision/README.md

 ### Browser issues:
 - Edge (Browser) somethimes turns the image 90 degrees.
 This is a browser issue
 - Only Chrome allows to select from external cameras
 - Safari on iPhone has known issues.
+User controls has been added https://github.com/webrtc/samples/issues/929 .
 Safari iPad should be ok.